Jimmy Dunne (songwriter)

-Early life and college
+Early life and education

 Jimmy Dunne was born in Oak Park, Illinois, the second of seven children.
-He went to high school at Lyons Township, a public high school in La Grange, Illinois.
+He went to high school at Lyons Township High School, a public high school in La Grange, Illinois.
 He played varsity tennis and wrote for the school paper.

 Dunne attended the University of Kentucky where he played on the varsity Tennis Team and a member of the Sigma Alpha Epsilon fraternity.
 Dunne graduated with double majors in journalism and business and minors in Music and Advertising.
 He graduated Phi Beta Kappa, finishing in the top 1% of his graduating class.
-He was also a writer for the Kentucky Kernel school newspaper, and a member of Omicron Delta Kappa Leadership Honorary.
+He was also a writer for the Kentucky Kernel school newspaper, and a member of Omicron Delta Kappa honor society.
 While in college, Dunne began his music career playing concerts throughout the Midwest while he was recording his second instrumental album, Me and My Song.
 He also founded Dunne productions, a music booking agency in Kentucky.

 Film and television career

 Dunne moved to Los Angeles as the Tutor in Residence for SAE at the University of Southern California (USC) while taking graduate courses at USC's Thornton School of Music.
-He landed his first job with Happy Days and soon after he was hired, Jimmy wrote an episode for the show and became the youngest producer at Paramount just a year later.
+He landed his first job with Happy Days and soon after he was hired, Dunne wrote an episode for the show and became the youngest producer at Paramount just a year later.
 He continued to work on Happy Days and wrote some of the most memorable episodes of the series.

 After Happy Days ended, Dunne became the Producer and Writer of the spin off show, Joanie Loves Chachi and continued to produce pilots for Ron Howard and other Happy Days colleagues, such as Littleshots.
-Jimmy also acted in a number of hit series and films including Dynasty, As the World Turns, Guiding Light, Santa Barbara, Happy Days, Pretty Woman, and Hotel just to name a few.
+Dunne also acted in a number of hit series and films including Dynasty, As the World Turns, Guiding Light, Santa Barbara, Happy Days, Pretty Woman, and Hotel just to name a few.
 He also holds screenwriting credits for a number of feature films with Universal Studios, Disney/Touchstone, Columbia Pictures, Kings Road Films, and HBO.

 Music career

 Jimmy Dunne began playing and writing music at a young age.
 Through college he had recorded several instrumental records and began breaking into the music industry once arriving in Los Angeles.
 He has written, composed, and scored music for several films and television shows, such as: Happy Days, Joanie Loves Chachi, As the World Turns, ABC Wide World of Sports, NBC Sports, Official Songs of the Olympic Games, Fame, Princess Diaries II, Dear God, Heart Like a Wheel, and Pretty Woman, just to name a few.
-Jimmy also holds songwriting credits in the Pop, Country, and R&B markets with some of the most notable artists in the industry including Whitney Houston, Janet Jackson, Jermaine Jackson, Anne Murray, Dave Loggins, and Kenny Rogers.
+Dunne also holds songwriting credits in the Pop, Country, and R&B markets with some of the most notable artists in the industry including Whitney Houston, Janet Jackson, Jermaine Jackson, Anne Murray, Dave Loggins, and Kenny Rogers.